 Tips on how to get rid of cockroaches

-1. The first step is to find out if you indeed have a cockroach problem.
-Look out for the signs of a cockroach infestation, such as droppings, cast skins, egg cases, coupled with an unpleasant odour in dark, undisturbed areas like cupboards, kitchenettes, or under refrigerators.
+The first step is to find out whether you so indeed have a cockroach problem.
+Look out for signs of a cockroach infestation such as droppings, cast skins and egg cases, coupled with an unpleasant odour in dark, undisturbed areas like cupboards, kitchenettes, or under refrigerators.

-2. Find out where cockroaches are coming from.
-Cockroaches are nocturnal; meaning they are active during night time in search of food.
+Find out where cockroaches are coming from.
+Cockroaches are nocturnal, meaning that they are active during the night time in search of food.
 You might need to do a little sleuthing to find the source of your cockroach infestation.
-Generally, cockroaches hide in cracks and crevices around your house and also enter through drains or vents, preferring warm, humid areas such as kitchens as their prime infestation spot.
+Generally cockroaches hide in cracks and crevices around your house.
+They enter through drains or vents, preferring warm, humid areas such as kitchens as their prime infestation spot.

-3. Sealing cracks, skirting boards and any other entry points cockroaches can use to gain access will assist in getting rid of cockroaches, and will help prevent cockroaches from entering your home.
+Sealing cracks, skirting boards and any other entry points cockroaches use to gain access will assist in getting rid of cockroaches.
+Additionally, this will help prevent cockroaches from entering your home.

-4. The most effective way to exercise cockroach control is to prevent them from accessing food and water.
-Be sure to store food in containers or in sealed plastic bags and clean food debris from under fridges or cookers and make sure to not leave liquids standing over night in kitchen sinks or buckets.
+The most effective way to exercise cockroach control is to prevent them from accessing food and water.
+Be sure to store food in sealed containers or in sealed plastic bags and clean food debris from under fridges or cookers.
+Make sure to not leave liquids standing overnight in kitchen sinks or buckets.

-5. Clean all waste food and spillages immediately and keep refuse or compost in sealed bins.
+Clean all food waste and spillages immediately and keep refuse or compost in sealed bins.
 German Cockroaches tend to favour kitchens and can be attracted to crumbs in your home.
 Be sure to disinfect kitchen surfaces as cockroaches are attracted to dirt and grime.

-6. Kill cockroaches with DIY cockroach control methods.
-Try placing cockroach poison in areas where you have spotted the cockroach infestation.
-It is also worthwhile to get rid of cockroaches by mixing together natural home remedies, such as boric acid which acts as a poison that they carry back to their nests and feed to nymphs (the life cycle stage before they develop into adults).
+Kill cockroaches with DIY cockroach control methods.
+Try placing cockroach poison in areas where you have spotted signs of a cockroach infestation.
+It’s also worthwhile to try getting rid of cockroaches by mixing together some natural home remedies, such as boric acid.
+This acts as a poison which they carry back to their nests and feed to theirs nymphs.
 Make sure to not leave any poison in areas where pets or children eat or play.
-Bay leaves can also be used as a natural cockroach repellent, but does not kill them.
+Additionally, Bay leaves can also be used as a natural cockroach repellent, but do not kill them.

-7. Put in place cockroach traps in your home to get rid of cockroaches.
+Put cockroach traps in place in your home to get rid of cockroaches.
 Cockroach traps entice cockroaches in and then entrap them with an adhesive.
-Get a few of these, and place them wherever cockroach activities are highest.
+Get a few of these and place them wherever cockroach activity is the highest.

-It is important to seek the help of a qualified pest control technician to get rid of cockroaches in the long term, as well as to ensure that the insecticides that the cockroach control experts use are environment-friendly and safe for your home and family.
+It is important to seek the help of a qualified pest control technician to get rid of cockroaches in the long term.
+Using a qualified pest control operator will ensure that the insecticides used are environment-friendly and safe for your home and family.